jethornton/flexgui/docs/source/style.rst

 Colors
 ------

-Most colors can be specified using either the RGB or RGBA color model.
+Most colors can be specified using Hex, RGB or RGBA color model.
 RGB is Red, Green, Blue and A means Alpha or transparency.
+The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (not transparent at all).
+Hex is red, green blue in hexidecimal number pairs from 00 to ff.

 .. code-block:: css

+	#0000ff
 	rgb(0, 0, 255) Blue
 	rgba(0, 0, 255, 25%) Light Blue